major/2024website/content/speakers/chris-stackpole.md

 talks:
   - title: "Find Your Way to Open Source Contribution with OpenStreetMap"
     link: "talks/find-your-way-to-open-source-contribution-with-openstreetmap/"

+  - title: "Deep in the Heart of Rocky: Project Tour, SIG Showcase, and Contributor Orientation for Rocky Linux (Sponsor: Rocky Linux)"
+    link: "talks/deep-in-the-heart-of-rocky/"
 ---

 Stack was first introduced to Linux in the late 90's.
 His love of Linux and